 Infamously done in The Invasion.
 Halfway through the serial, the UNIT commanders decide it's about time they rescued Professor Watkins from Vaughn's men.
 Cut to a scene in which some soldiers are talking about what an epic and dangerous operative that was, and that they're lucky Watkins is now safe in their custody.

-Judging by the revelation that the War Doctor's only 800 when the Time War ends, and the Ninth Doctor is 900 in the first season of the revived series, whatever he was up to in that missing century was most definitely one.
+Judging by the revelation that the War Doctor's only 800 when the Time War ends, and the Ninth Doctor is 900 in the first season of the revived series, whatever he was up to in that missing century was almost definitely an Offscreen Moment of Awesome.

 Smallville, season 8 builds up an epic confrontation with Doomsday, a being that can easily kill Clark and would need special tricks to defeat.
 The finale has them finally fighting: Clark air-body checks Doomsday into the some facility the League has rigged with explosives.
 The explosives are set off, and Doomsday is buried underground.
 We see how it happens, but this trope is VERY much still in play as we do not see 1) how Clark managed to survive (he even Lampshades this), nor 2) any actual fight beyond Doomsday punching Clark a couple times and the aforementioned air-body check.
 Then it cuts to the next day.
 Clark mentions offhand as part of the dialogue that he beat Doomsday, but we never see how.

 A more minor example is when Clark's Alternate UniverseEvil Twin shows up.
 Earth-1 Clark is trapped in the other universe, leaving the others to deal with Earth-2 Clark on their own.
 The fight seems to start with only Tess and Lois, and by the time our Clark gets back, Watchtower is almost destroyed, the two of them and Oliver (who showed up offscreen) are beat to heck and using kryptonite weapons, yet are somehow still alive.